 3. I’m scared someone will steal my cash and laptop.

 In my experience, travelers develop a sense of camaraderie especially if the hostel has a family-like environment to bring people closer together.
 Once strangers and now friends.
 So most likely no one will mess with your stuff.

 However, I do agree it’s better to be safe than sorry, especially if you’re traveling with expensive equipment like cameras and laptops.
 You don’t want to lose thousands of dollars worth of electronics.
 I shudder at the cost.
 Eek.

 Always bring a lock with you.
 You can secure your belongings without fear.
 Hostels have lockers for a good reason.
 If you forget a lock, ask at the front desk if they sell them or where you can buy an appropriate lock in whatever city you’re in.

 Don’t forget to purchase travel insurance regardless if you’re staying at a hostel or not.
 You can lose belongings at a hotel too, you know.

-4. But aren’t hostels located in dodgy neighborhoods?
+4. Are you sure hostels are safe?
+Aren’t they located in dodgy neighborhoods?